-Morning registration is at 8.55am.
-Afternoon registration is at 1.00pm
+Morning registration is between 8.55am and 9.00am.
+Afternoon registration is between 1.00pm and 1.05pm.

 The school day starts at 8.55am.
 Pupils are expected to be on the premises at that time and that is when the registration period starts (ie when the register is taken and remains open).
-Classroom doors do open from 8.45am to allow pupils time to settle into school before registration opens.